PlamenWorkplace/TaskManagerUserMicroservice/README.md

 # Task manager: User Handler

-This microservice handles messages by RabbitMQ, which deal with the user.
+This microservice handles user authentication and creation.
+It consumes messages by RabbitMQ, which deal with the user, and immediately sends them back with an appropriate response.
-It can perform two basic operations, namely logging in and signing out.
+It can perform two basic operations, namely login and signup.
-In doing so, it authenticates if the right credentials are passed, by comparing them to the database.
+For logging in, it checks if the right credentials are passed by comparing them to the database.
+For signing up, it creates a new document with the corresponding user data.